-The Introduction clarifies first why a new approach to psychology is needed, why this text has such a strange title, how it can best be studied, why we feel that "Indian psychology" can make a crucial contribution to mainstream psychology, and which specific approach to Indian psychology we are following.
-After this, we give a short overview of the social, historical and philosophical context of Indian psychology, and we try to show where our specific approach to Indian psychology fits in all this.
-The Introduction ends with a discussion of the three most commonly found traditional concepts of consciousness, European as well as Indian, and then dives a little deeper into Sri Aurobindo's idea of an ongoing evolution of consciousness as the basic theoretical framework for our approach to Psychology.
+The Introduction clarifies first why a new approach to psychology is needed, why this text has such a strange title, how it can best be studied, and why we feel that an integral, consciousness-centered psychology based on the work of Sri Aurobindo can make a crucial contribution to mainstream psychology.
+The Introduction ends with a discussion of the three most commonly found concepts of consciousness, European as well as Indian, and then dives a little deeper into Sri Aurobindo's idea of an ongoing evolution of consciousness as the basic theoretical framework for our approach to Psychology.

 Parts One, Two and Three give the Theoretical Foundation of Indian Psychology.
 They deal with three very basic questions we can expect psychology to answer:

 - What is knowledge?
 Are there different types of knowledge and consciousness?
 How do I distinguish them?
 Can I make them more reliable and precise?
 How can I find out about myself, about others, the world?
 What are the "best" methods of enquiry for psychology?

 - Who am I?
 What are the different parts of human nature?
 How come that we identify with different things at different times?
 Are there higher realities than those we all know?
 What drives me?
 How have I become the way I am?

 - Who is the other?
 What about the other people in my life?
 The groups in which I'm a member and those in which I'm not?
 How do I relate to others, to work, to this wonderful world we live in, and to God?
 Is there free will?
 What drives me and what is right action?